Bacon Wrapped Pork Loin

 - Preheat your oven to 350 degrees.

-- Rub the mixture all over your pork, then wrap the pork with the bacon right on your prepared pan.
+- Rub some of the the mixture all over your pork, then wrap the pork with the bacon right on your prepared pan.
 As you wrap the pork tenderloin make sure the ends of the bacon are tucked under the pork.
-Overlap the bacon slices (somewhere between 1/8 and 1/4 of an inch), so they won’t separate as they cook.
+Overlap the bacon slices (somewhere between โ and ยผ of an inch), so they won't separate as they cook.

-- Pop it into the oven and cook for 30 minutes, then spoon 1/2 of the glaze over-top (get every spot) and bake for 10 minutes more, then drizzle remaining glaze over-top and bake an additional 10-15 minutes or until your pork is done to your liking (cook time will vary by size, weight & girth of your meat).
+- Pop it into the oven and cook for 20-25 minutes (depending on the thickness of your meat, more or less), then spoon ยฝ of the glaze over-top (get every spot) and bake for 10 minutes more, then drizzle remaining glaze over-top and bake an additional 10-15 minutes or until your pork is done to your liking (cook time will vary by size, weight & girth of your meat). **If using pork tenderloins, glaze after 15 minutes as it cooks much quicker.

 Looks delish!
 I am bookmarking!